Immunology: MCQ on Immune Tolerance & Autoimmunity

 2) The central tolerance occurs in the thymus and bone marrow.

-Which of the following statement is true regarding central tolerance?
+Which of the following statements is true regarding central tolerance?

 a) The positive selection occurs in the cortex before maturing and entering the circulation.